Simucube/simucube-docs.github.io/docs/Tuner/Wireless wheels.md

 ### Configure Button Labels

 Button labels are useful for users who have multiple steering wheels.
-Button labels can be changed, added or deleted which will take affect also for other steering wheels, reducing the repative action of labeling all sterring wheels from the scratch.
+Button labels can be changed, added or deleted which will take affect also for other steering wheels, reducing the repetitive action of labeling all steering wheels from the scratch.

 ![](assets/SteeringWheelValoViewMenu.png)
 ![](assets/SteeringWheelValoViewMenuConfigureButtonLabels.png)